stoerr/webwatch/doc/searchjobs.md

   return exactly either the single token `NOT FOUND` (when nothing matches) or the result content.
 - emailSubject: string (optional) — subject to use when sending mail for this job; fall back to `new search job: <title>` if absent.
-- seenFile: string (optional) — path under `data/` used to persist "seen" results.
-If absent a default `data/searchjobs-<id|-sanitized-title>-seen.json` will be used.

 Example (the project already includes the following example in `src/main/resources/searchjobs.json`):